demisto/content/Packs/TrendMicroEmailSecurity/Integrations/TrendMicroEmailSecurityEventCollector/TrendMicroEmailSecurityEventCollector_description.md

 | India | api.tmes-in.trendmicro.com |

-### For API Key parameter, attention to the following:
+### For API Key parameter:

-1. Go to Administration > Service Integration.
+1. Go to **Administration** > **Service Integration**.
-2. On the API Access tab, click Add to generate a key.
+2. On the API Access tab, click **Add** to generate a key.
 The API Key is the global unique identifier for your application to authenticate its access to Trend Micro Email Security.
 It must be used together with the administrator account that created it.
 A new API Key is enabled by default.

-For more information about API Key see [here](https://docs.trendmicro.com/en-us/enterprise/trend-micro-email-security-online-help/configuring-administ/service-integration/api-access/obtaining-an-api-key.aspx)
+For more information about API Keys see [here](https://docs.trendmicro.com/en-us/enterprise/trend-micro-email-security-online-help/configuring-administ/service-integration/api-access/obtaining-an-api-key.aspx)

 ### Max Fetch
-Note: During an integration fetch, there are three types of fetches available, with the maximum fetch parameter set to 1000, 1000 logs will be retrieved for each type, resulting in a total of 3000 logs.
+Note: During an integration fetch, there are three types of fetches available, When the maximum fetch parameter is set to 1000, 1000 logs will be retrieved for each type, resulting in a total of 3000 logs.